KnowageLabs/Knowage-Documentation/administrator-guide/scheduler.rst

 -  Customized Execution;
 -  Event Exectution.

 A **Single Execution** is a fixed execution for a date and a time which happens only once.
-A **Customized Execution** repeats your schedulation perodically according to your settings.
+A **Customized Execution** repeats your schedulation periodically according to your settings.
 The **Event Execution** starts the scheduling when an event happens.

 You can choose among these event types:

 -  REST service,
 -  JMS Queue,
--  ContextBroker messge,
+-  ContextBroker message,
 -  Dataset verification.

 If you choose **Dataset verification**, you have to select a right structured dataset.
 It has to give as results only true or false.
 Then set the frequency in seconds.
 This is the frequency the dataset will be verified.
 For example if you set it on 10 seconds it means that each 10 seconds the dataset is executed.
 If the result of its execution is true, the schedulation is trigged otherwise it isn’t.